LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-20-CommonSQLServerErrorsOnMacOsM1.md

 ## The image doesn't support ARM64. ##

+You may get this after running the initial docker image.

 ```dotnetcli
 WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested
 ```